About Standard Chartered

 - At the request of the HOA, attend relevant meetings (e.g. Management Groups and Committees)to keep up-to-date on key business matters and provide the right challenge to ensure risks are appropriately identified, discussed and timely remediation plans are put in place and

 - Review MI and reports regularly to keep up-to-date with key trends within the business.

 People and Talent

-- Influence change within the department by highlighting potential enhancements.
+- Influence change within the department by highlighting potential enhancements

-- Proactively spot talent for GIA.
+- Support the HOA to proactively spot talent for GIA.